 Transsexuals in SportSex testing was first introduced at the European Athletics Championships in 1966 in response to some allegations that some female athletes were actually male.
 In response to this, the IOC (Indian Olympic Committee) became the first sporting organization to establish a medical commission.
 This policy of gender testing continued until 2000, when it was widely criticized as discriminatory and intrusive.
 It was looked upon as a violation of the right to privacy.
 The targets for this testing were invariably women, who were made to undergo visual testing, as well as testing of their DNA and bodily fluids.
-There have, in fact, been very few studies on the issue of how gender change affects performance.
-In 1967 the IAAF (International Association of Athletics Federations) introduced the sex chromatin test at the European Athletics Cup in Kiev.
-At this point of time, the gender testing was no longer limited to men posing as women but women with chromosomal abnormalities; which meant that externally, they appeared to be women but their genetic make up claimed otherwise.

-gender-fraud.
+The main issue is that there is a fear that men masquerading as women would gain an unfair competitive advantage in sports; and ultimately invade and dominate the area of women's sports, especially athletics.
+However, what is to be understood here is that one is not to confuse the issue of transgendered and inter-sexed athletes and the various problems faced by them with the completely different issue of gender-fraud.
 It cannot, however, be denied that there is a very fine line between an individual wanting to change his or her gender for genuine reasons and one doing the same to gain an unfair competitive advantage.
 The difference may be difficult to gauge; and must be inferred from circumstantial evidence.
 What is to be noted further is that this task is by no means easy because here, other factors assume importance and it becomes impossible to view the case in isolation.
 The media, with no exceptions as to country or sport, jumps at any opportunity to report a controversy in the sports arena.
 An excellent example of this would be the case of Shanti Soundarajan.

 Shanti Soundarajan, an Indian runner who won a silver medal in the women's 800 meters at the Asian Games failed a gender test at the Doha Olympics, was stripped of the medal.
 It was said that she did not possess the sexual characteristics of a woman.
 While such sex tests are not compulsory for competitors, the International Association of Athletics Federations can request that contenders take such tests at any time, and include intensive evaluation by a gynecologist, an endocrinologist, a psychologist, and an internal medicine specialist.
 Neither the Olympic Council of Asia nor the Athletics Federation of India has released any kind of official declaration about what sort of test Soundarajan failed.
 Shanti had what is called the Androgen Insensitivity Syndrome.
 This indicates the presence of one Y chromosome.
 Those affected by this condition as resistant to androgenic hormones and therefore cannot benefit from doping of such hormones.

 Another such example of this aberration was Stella Walsh, born Stanislawa Walasiewicz in Poland.
 Ms. Walsh was the 100-meters gold medalist at the Los Angeles Olympic Games in 1932, as well as the first woman under 12 seconds for the distance.
 She was killed in a robbery.
 The autopsy revealed that she has XY chromosomal makeup (indicating that she was female) but her genitalia were ambiguous.
 Specifically, she did not have female sexual organs.
 Such individuals are born with external female genitalia but are not able to menstruate or conceive.
 However, such individuals tend to grow tall and lean, and have the musculature of a male.
 In Walsh's case, this endowed her with elite-level athleticism.